woonaftl/orchids/README.md

 # orchids
-A mod for FTL: Faster Than Light
+A mod for FTL: Faster Than Light which adds a new race.

+Uses FTL:Hyperspace mod.